carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ~~~
 {: .output}

+TODO: I think below should be removed until processes are introduced, and similarly DSL2.

 > ## Read pairs
-> Read pairs are implicitly managed are returned as a list of files.
+> Read pairs are implicitly managed, and are returned as a list of files.
 {: .callout}

 It’s straightforward to use this channel as an input using the usual Nextflow syntax.
 For example: